TheDirtyRag/SimpleFunctions/README.md

 Some key steps to allow this backup program to work.

 0. Always save before you run any program.
-1. You must have your backup sheet stored at the END of your Workbook, if you have another spreadsheet at the end of the workbook, please move from the end, or your values WILL be overran
+1. You must have your backup sheet stored at the END of your Workbook, if you have another spreadsheet at the end of the workbook, please move from the end, or your values WILL be overwritten.
 2. Your tables must be exactly the same size for each worksheet (Making it so that doesn't need to be, will come later.)
 3. Your tables must at least be two columns and two rows across.
-4. Once the program runs the values are stored in IFERROR forumlas, that means you switch your worksheets around (just make sure that your backup sheet is at the end)
+4. Once the program runs the values are stored in IFERROR forumlas, that means you can switch your worksheets around (just make sure that your backup sheet is at the end)

 Further Documentation on the Functions